 What is The Black Girl Social Club?

 The Black Girl Social Club is an organization that I founded one year ago in Atlanta, in my living room, with about 12 women.
-The purpose of BGSC was to create a space for Black women that was a safe space where we could enjoy one another, where we could let our hair down.
+The purpose of BGSC was to create a space for Black women that would be was a safe space where we could enjoy one another, where we could let our hair down.
 I know there has been a narrative that Black women are going to save the world and that we’re going to do the work, which we typically do.
 But I wanted Black women to rest, ok?
 We needed a space where we could just have fun, not an organization geared towards a particular industry or geared towards politics.
-And though we do those things, I wanted us to have a space where we could just laugh, drink champagne, maybe do yoga, talk about our favorite shows, things like that.
+And though we do those things, I wanted us to have a space where we could just laugh, drink champagne, maybe do yoga, talk about our favorite shows, and things like that.
 Essentially, that’s what The Black Girl Social Club is.

 We still do a lot of work in a community.
 Over the holidays, we gave back to different families, all around the world.
 We started here in Atlanta but now we’re literally all over the world.
 We have chapters in almost every major city in the United States.
-We’re in Hong Kong, Costa Rica, United Kingdom, and the Bahamas.
+We’re in Hong Kong, Costa Rica, the United Kingdom, and the Bahamas.
 We’re touching all of those points where Black women are.
 We have over 2000 members now.
 I’m really excited about that because the energy that has been around this club has just blown my mind.
 I never in a million years thought that we would be in this place, but I’m really excited about it.